phrp720/aw-sync-suite/README.md

 This repository simplifies the deployment and integration process, allowing you to monitor user activity across multiple devices with ease.

-## 💡 Features
+## 🌟  Features
-- 🌐 **Centralized Monitoring:** Collect and analyze data from multiple ActivityWatch instances.
+- 🌐 **Centralized Monitoring:** Aggregate data from multiple devices effortlessly.
-- 🛡️ **Data Filtering:** Filter data on the agent side, offering options to ignore, sanitize, or partially sanitize sensitive information before syncing.
+- 🛡️ **Data Filtering:** Protect sensitive information by filtering or sanitizing it at the source.
--  📈 **Ready-to-Use Visualization:** Includes pre-configured Grafana dashboards for instant analytics and insights.
+-  📈 **Pre-Built Dashboards:** Use intuitive Grafana dashboards for instant insights.
-- ⚙️ **Effortless Deployment:** Quickly deploy the **aw-sync-center** with Docker Compose and run lightweight **aw-sync-agents** on any supported platform.
+- ⚙️ **Effortless Deployment:** Simple setup for both agent and central components.

 ## 📊 Flow Diagrams